Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 ### Recent News

+🥳 September 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ got accepted to NeurIPS as a **spotlight**!

 ⭐ August 2024: I was selected as a **[Rising Star in EECS](https://risingstars-eecs.mit.edu/)** by MIT.

 🏆 July 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ won the **Best Paper Award** at the ICML Theoretical Foundations Workshop.